Code-Institute-Submissions/code-institute-project1/README.md

  The sign up section will be only with name and email with red subscribe button and a contrast background which is taken out from pixaby.com.

+ The About us is simple with bright  contrast background  clean text layout with a air photo of the real place taken from the original website of the shop. https://carmarthencameras.com/

+ The footer is with the names not the icons it gives a nice clean look and contrast.